 We need to request all records relating to the medical treatment you received as a result of the incident to prove the extent of your injuries and how much treatment you require to help you reach maximum medical improvement.

 We may also need to request records from before your accident.
-Many times, insurance companies will claim that your injuries and symptoms were due to conditions existing prior to the incident, and your previous medical records are needed to prove otherwise or help us understand how you were/are impacted.
+Many times, insurance companies will claim that your injuries and symptoms were due to conditions existing before the incident, and your previous medical records are needed to prove otherwise or help us understand how you were/are impacted.

 Your personal injury attorney's need to request your medical information is a step towards ensuring justice prevails.
 It's about proving the undeniable link between your injuries and someone else's negligence, all while respecting your confidentiality.
 By gathering records both pre and post-incident, we can dismantle arguments suggesting pre-existing conditions and establish the true extent of your current situation.